Cottage | 3 bedrooms | sleeps 6

 - Bedroom 1: With an oak floor, contains a king size bed;

 - Bedroom 2: Twin room, with an antique polished elm floor;

 - Bathroom: Contains a Victorian-style clawfoot bath, with overhead shower, basin and toilet.

 |Further details outdoors||

 Outside the front door, there is an enclosed sun terrace, with lovely views over Blockley to the fields beyond, with an outdoor table and chairs for six people.

-A security deposit of £100 per week is payable to the property owners (£175 at Christmas, New Year and Cheltenham Week), which is returned by the owner after the letting period, subject to an inspection of the property less any deductions for breakages or damage incurred.
+A security deposit of £100 per week is payable to the property owners (£175 at Christmas, New Year and Cheltenham Week), which is returned by the owner after the letting period, subject to a property inspection.
 For UK based guests, the owner's preferred payment method is via a cheque.
 Overseas guests must pay the deposit via Paypal.
 Further details of how to pay the security deposit will be provided with your booking confirmation.